revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 -   Both january and autumn are being migrated to [services/january](https://github.com/revoltchat/backend/tree/main/crates/services/january) and [services/autumn](https://github.com/revoltchat/backend/tree/main/crates/services/autumn) respectively.
 -   They both now use axum instead of actix as the HTTP framework.
--   They both now generate an OpenAPI specification accessible through Scalar.
+-   They both now generate an OpenAPI specification that is accessible through Scalar.
 -   Since they are being moved into the backend repository, they will both gain ARM64 build support.
 Yippie!

 ![Scalar API documentation for january (dark mode)](/content/blog/month-in-revolt-august-2024/backend-2.png)